ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 - `_quarto-advanced.yml` with settings for the advanced report
 - `_quarto-basic.yml` with settings for the basic report
 - `_Setup.R` with general settings for R
+- `_Setup_config.R` with configurations specific to your educational institution
 - `ch1-introduction.qmd` with the introduction (chapter 1)
 - `ch2-equity.qmd` with the fairness analysis (chapter 2)
-- `ch3-factores.qmd` with the analysis of factors (chapter 3)
+- `ch3-factors.qmd` with the analysis of factors (chapter 3)
 - `ch4-models.qmd` with the construction of the prediction models (chapter 4)
 - `ch5-references.qmd` with the references (chapter 5)
 - `render-multiple.R` with a script to create multiple reports
 - `render-single.R` with a script to create one report
 - `renv.lock` with the versions of the packages
+- `x-a-appendix-abbreviations.qmd` with an explanation of the abbreviation used in the reports (appendix A)
-- `x-a-appendix-packages.qmd` with the packages used in the reports (appendix A)
+- `x-b-appendix-packages.qmd` with the packages used in the reports (appendix B)

 It also contains the following **folders** (alphabetically):

 - `_advanced` and `_basic` with the reports created during automatic rendering in two variants
+- `_examples` with two examples of an `_advanced` and `_basic` report
+  for your reference
 - `_extensions` with Quarto extensions for pandoc
 - `_freeze` with elements that are unchanged and reused while rendering
 - `_output` with reports by faculty and study programmes